Chemistry and physics department faculty are engaged in research in a variety of sub-fields in chemistry, physics and astronomy.

 Areas of emphasis include drug discovery, environmental and computational chemistry, biochemistry, analytical chemistry, astronomy, experimental high energy physics, and high energy astrophysics.

 Our group uses the world’s highest-energy particle accelerators and advanced detectors to study the fundamental particles that make up our universe.

 At Purdue University Northwest, faculty are encouraged to pursue research actively as part of their regular work activity.
 Our faculty members are experts in a wide range of fields.
-Below are research areas of the Department.
+Below are the research areas of the department.

 Analytical chemistry is concerned with identifying and quantifying amounts of substances in compounds.
 The Department houses modern analytical instruments such as GC-MS, HPLC, FTIR, AAS, and NMR which serve as the core of the major instrumentation facility needed for analytical and other chemical and biochemical research.
 These instruments are essential tools in the research on food safety and biomarkers conducted by Dr. Dawit Gizachew.

 Biochemistry is the study of compounds and reactions involving living organisms.
-Several of our faculty are involved in studying bimolecular modeling & synthesis, drug design, and pathways for treating cancer, kidney disease, Alzheimer’s disease, etc. Faculty members who work in these areas are Dr. Meden Isaac-Lam, Dr. Harold Pinnick, and Dr. Farai Gombedza.
+Several of our faculty are involved in studying bimolecular modeling & synthesis, drug design, and pathways for treating cancer, kidney disease, Alzheimer’s disease, etc. Faculty members who work in these areas are Dr. Meden Isaac-Lam and Dr. Farai Gombedza.

 The research interests of Dr. Libbie Pelter and Dr. Michael Pelter are in the area of catalysis chemistry and polymers.
 The study of polymers deals with the creation of new materials, while chemical catalysis deals with reactants, catalysts and their interplay to study and determine the overall outcome of a reaction.